 Fusari later dropped the lawsuit.

-There have also been other rumors and conspiracy theories that claim both Gaga and Fusari of full of it because Lady Gaga's stage name was actually invented by executives in a marketing meeting.
+There have also been other rumors and conspiracy theories that claim both Gaga and Fusari are full of it because Lady Gaga's stage name was actually invented by executives in a marketing meeting.

-So folks, we may never truly know where the name Lady Gaga came from — or who came up with it — but we do know one thing now: Lady Gaga should totally star in the title role for a Freddie Mercury biopic.
+So, folks, we may never truly know where the name Lady Gaga came from — or who came up with it.
+But one thing we do know for sure?
+We can't wait for her upcoming Las Vegas residency.

 And you'll see personalized content just for you whenever you click the My Feed .